maria-kashpur/crud-api/README.md

 1. Clone the repository
 2. Install dependencies: npm install

+# Environment Variables
+Make sure to set the following environment variables in a .env file:
+PORT: Port number for the server to listen on.

 # Usage
 1. npm run start:dev - Start the server in development mode with auto-reloading using